roryp/Generative-AI-for-beginners-java/01-IntroToGenAI/README.md

 ## Summary

-**Congratulations!** You have successfully:
+That wraps up the foundations!
+You now understand:

-- **Learned about Generative AI fundamentals** including LLMs, prompt engineering, tokens, embeddings, and vector databases
+- The core concepts behind generative AI - from LLMs and prompt engineering to tokens, embeddings, and vector databases
-- **Compared Java AI development tools** including Azure OpenAI SDK, Spring AI, and OpenAI Java SDK
+- Your toolkit options for Java AI development: Azure OpenAI SDK, Spring AI, and OpenAI Java SDK
-- **Discovered the Model Context Protocol** and its role in AI agent communication
+- What the Model Context Protocol is and how it enables AI agents to work with external tools

 ## Next Steps